 - A writing sample (15-20 pages).
 Typically the writing sample will be an undergraduate senior thesis, a seminar paper, or an article or other published work that demonstrates strong analytical abilities.

 - Three letters of recommendation.
 Ideally the letters are from professors and scholars who can speak to the applicant's abilities and suitability for graduate study at Women's and Gender Studies.
 Letters from an academic in another discipline or from professionals would also be acceptable.

 - One official transcript from each post-secondary institution attended.

-- Test Requirements: GRE General.
+- Test Recommendations: GRE General is recommended, not required.
 Rutgers Graduate ETS Code 2790.

 For application information and to apply on-online, please go to http://gradstudy.rutgers.edu/

 TOEFL or IELTS is required of all applicants whose undergraduate education was completed in a non-English speaking country.
 Even if you hold a master's-level degree from a U.S. or other English-speaking country, you must still take the TOEFL or IELTS test.
 Scores must be current within 2 years of the applied semester.